Sources

 March 15-28: NASA's Space Shuttle Discovery flies the STS-119 mission, attaching the fourth and last solar array segment to the US segment of the International Space Station.

-June 17: NASA launches Lunar Reconnaissance Orbiter, LRO, and Lunar Crater Observation and Sensing Satellite, LCROSS, spacecraft into orbit around the Moon for at least a year-long mission.
+June 17-18: NASA launches the Lunar Reconnaissance Orbiter, LRO, and Lunar Crater Observation and Sensing Satellite, LCROSS, spacecraft into orbit around the Moon for at least a year-long mission.
 LCROSS, spacecraft to impact lunar surface in the effort to detect presence of water on the Moon.
 (As of March 2009.
 As of 2004, the mission was planned for 2008; confirmed as of mid-2007; Delayed from Oct.
 28, 2008, May 20 and June 17, 2009)

 September: NASA's Messenger spacecraft conducts its third flyby of Mercury.

 Oct.
 28: NASA test-flies a launch vehicle (Ares I-X) for the Orion spacecraft on a sub-orbital trajectory.
 (The mission met the March 2009 schedule.
 Delayed by one day by weather).
 As of June 2006, Oct.
 2007, Jan.
 2008, the mission was planned in April 2009.
-Delayed from July 11 and late August 2009)
+Delayed from July 11 and late August 2009.
+By the time of the first launch, the use of the booster was essentially ruled out and its development was officially canceled at the beginning of 2010.)

 Nov.
 13: The European Rosetta spacecraft flies by Earth for the third and last time.